Comparing Intervals using the Math Ratio

 260 325 325 / 260 = 1.25

 The major third of the just intonation is smaller than that of the Pythagorean tuning (1.25 is smaller than 1.2656153846).
-However, the numbers do not help us to understand the difference in size.
-How large or small is the difference?
+But the numbers do not help us to understand the difference in size.
+How big or small is the difference?
 How noticeable is the difference?
-Using cents will make the comparison easier.
+Using cents makes the comparison easier.

 Creative Commons License